aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

 ### Task 4.3: Create a load balancer rule

+In this task, you will create a load balancer rule to manage traffic distribution to virtual machines.
+The rule specifies the frontend IP address, backend pool, protocol, port settings, and health probe,

 A load balancer rule is used to define how traffic is distributed to the VMs.
 You define the frontend IP configuration for the incoming traffic and the backend IP pool to receive the traffic.
 The source and destination port are defined in the rule.
 Here you will create a load balancer rule.

 1. From the **myIntLoadBalancer | Health probes** page of your load balancer, under **Settings** section, select **Load balancing rules**, then click on **+ Add**.